Why Does Your Baby Move At Night In The Womb?

 Feeling your baby move can be an exciting milestone on your journey to motherhood.
 Generally, an active baby means a healthy baby – and this is as true for the night as the day.
 But when exactly does the baby start moving and why do they become night owls?
 There’s a simple explanation for this, really!
 Let’s take a look at what your baby’s movements at night could mean.

-Your Baby Starts Moving By 18–20 Weeks
+Your Start Noticing Baby’s Movement By 18–20 Weeks

 On an average, you should be able to feel your baby moving about 18 weeks into your pregnancy.
 This varies a bit depending on whether you’re a first-time mommy or not, though.
 If it’s your first pregnancy, it may take about 20 weeks for you to start noticing baby movements.
 By your second pregnancy, that fluttering feeling in your tummy may kick in as early as the 16th week of pregnancy.
 But remember, some women may not feel their baby move as strongly as others even when their baby is perfectly healthy.
 This applies especially if your placenta is located in front of the uterus or you have a large body size.1